botelc/race_up/README.md

 ## Workflow

 1. **File Input**:
    - Upon starting the program, the user is prompted to enter the name of a text file containing the maze layout.
-The program expects the file to be in a specific format.

 2. **Maze Format**:
    - The text file must contain the starting point `S` and the endpoint `E`, along with walls represented by `#` and open paths by `.`.
-Whitespace and newlines at the beginning or between characters will be ignored.
+Whitespace and newlines at the beginning or whitespace between characters will be ignored.

 3. **Validation**:
    - The program will reject any files that contain invalid characters (anything other than `S`, `E`, `.`, `#`, whitespace, and newlines) before the end of the grid.
 Additionally, any content following a blank line after the maze will be ignored.